mmukul/k8s_mstakx_project/README.md

-# Provision Kubernetes Cluster with Ansible
+# Provision Kubernetes Cluster with Ansible on AWS

 ## AWS Instance Requirment